vmnog/vmnog.com/_posts/what-should-be-tested-in-frontend-applications.md

 >💡 It's important to note that we are testing CSS behavior in this case, which means we are validating the styling of our component.
 While testing, we should ensure that the button changes its background color to red upon being clicked.

 ## Conclusion
 To sum up, unit testing is crucial to modern software development.
 For frontend applications, we can test intricate connections between various components such as logic, interfaces, user interactions, validations, navigation, and API calls.
-However, our focus should be on testing the interface behavior first, then logic and CSS.
+However, our focus should be on testing the interface behavior first, then logic and then CSS.
 We should ensure that the test cases we are using are minimal, easy to maintain, and have a high return on investment.
 By doing so, we can verify the correctness of our code, catch defects early, and prevent regressions.